 Flash sales always feel good.
 Your eyes are set on a new television, but the expensive price tag is in the way.
 Then, Bam!
 The tv is suddenly half off for only 12 hours.
 What do you do?

 You buy, of course.
-The offer is too hard to resist and who knows if you’ll ever be able to afford the same item again?
+The offer is too hard to resist, and who knows if you’ll ever be able to afford the same item again?
 So, you buy.

-The same holds true when you’re running a business.
+The same holds when you’re running a business.
 Everyone wants to save.
 Customers see sales as an added benefit to getting a product of their choice.
-This makes promotions a great hook to reel in both new and returning customers.
+This makes promotions a great hook to reel in new and returning customers.

 Considering this, should you consider hosting one?
 Absolutely yes.
 And here’s why:

 All these are reasons you’ll see a massive spike in your website traffic during the sale season.
 Your brand's buzz will keep bringing in new prospects after the sale.
 All you need to do is execute a flash sale right.